dij0s/PETAL/thesis/bachelor_thesis.typ

 Leveraging them broadens the scope of tasks that can be handled by the agents.
 General use cases for these agents include data processing and analysis, interaction with APIs and arithmetics.

-The retrieval, processing and aggregation of the data sources presented in the #ref(<geocontext_retriever>, supplement: it => it.body) section would be an excellent application of their capabilities.
+The retrieval, processing and aggregation of the data sources presented in the #ref(<geocontext_retriever>) would be an excellent application of their capabilities.
 Rather than relying on static, predefined procedures for data retrieval, agents could dynamically generate and execute code to access and process data from larger and more diverse datasets, naturally expanding the range of available data sources.

 The classic agent architecture adopted in this work ensures a more transparent and traceable workflow where the role and interface of each agent is clearly defined.
 While this design choice facilitates maintainability and allows for a more reliable and structured handling of complex geospatial data, it would still be interesting to explore the paradigm shift towards coding agents.

-Outside of the data retrieval and processing, these agents would greatly enhance the critic of the system's response (#ref(<critic>, supplement: it => it.body)).
+Outside of the data retrieval and processing, these agents would greatly enhance the critic of the system's response (#ref(<critic>)).
 A typical energy profile, including relevant indicators from the datasets in #ref(<datasets_table>) could be pre-defined and, for example, standardized to a per-resident basis.

 By doing so, the agent could evaluate the accuracy of the values presented in the energy planning report, converting them to the same reference scale and comparing them against the average profile.